solidi/writing/43-in-software-when-an-engineer-exits-the-team.md

 When I close the video meeting, I settle.
 My mind is racing.
 "Can I try something to bring the person back?"
 A list of grievances sets in, and I go through a loss cycle for days.
 It's a breakup.
 I let go.
 As I execute communications with the team, crafting the transition plan and the celebratory send-off, I ask myself, "What could have been different?"
 There are answers.
 I could have improved the environment, the work, the team - myself.
 I write the conclusions down to be taken care of, reflecting on what I've learned.

+I’ll leave a note. "*It was probably about money.*"

 There are moments during the transition where I battle an aggravated ego.
 But I check myself, calm down, and refocus back on this individual.
 I want them to succeed, and me stepping to hinder that would be incorrect.
 I'll send recommendations and smile.
 They will become a better person because of this, and so will I.